realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | *World Clock mode* |

-WC mode is toggled by typing 112 followed by ENTER.
+WC mode is toggled through keypad command 112.
 If an SD card is present, WC mode is persistent across reboots.
-To return to the default display mode, type 110 and ENTER.
+To return to the default display mode, enter keypad command 110.

 For logical reasons, WC mode will be automatically disabled in some situations: